OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ---

-In a previous post, I showed you how to create Docker container images for the OctoPetShop application.
+In a previous post, I showed you how to create Docker container images for the [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) web application.
 In this post, I take it further by including the images in a Continuous Integration/Continuous Delivery (CI/CD) pipeline.
 In this post, we cover:

 - Configuring a TeamCity build agent to build Docker images.
 - Creating a build definition to build our Docker images.
 - Uploading our Docker images to Docker Hub.
 - Creating an Octopus Deploy project.
 - Deploying our containers to a machine running Docker.

+<h2>In this post</h2>

 !toc